 Brené Brown is the beloved and renowned “shame” researcher sharing new research about leaders, change-makers, and culture shifters in Dare to Lead.
 More importantly, she teaches you how to put those ideas into practice so you can meaningfully lead.

-In a post COVID-19 world, this is something many businesses and leaders are focusing on changing, and this is exactly the book that will help you do so.
-It encourages leaders to choose courage over comfort in order to make a difference in a culture that’s defined by scarcity, fear, and uncertainty.
+This is something many businesses and leaders are focusing on changing, and this is exactly the book that will help you do so.
+It encourages leaders to choose courage over comfort to make a difference in a culture that’s defined by scarcity, fear, and uncertainty.
 This means working on empathy, connection, and vulnerability.

-I couldn’t be a bigger fan of Brené and the research-backed work she has done, which she delivers in her unique Southern twang to make us better people from the inside out, so I highly recommend Dare to Lead.
+I couldn’t be a bigger fan of Brené and the research-backed work she has done, which she delivers in her unique Southern twang to make us better people from the inside out.

 Do Nothing by Celeste Headlee